 The terrible conflict is still uppermost in the minds and perhaps the greatest importance will be attached to the Magnifying Transmitter as a machine for attack and defense, more particularly in connection with Telautomatics.
 This invention is a logical outcome of observations begun in my boyhood and continued thruout my life.
 When the first results were publisht the Electrical Review stated editorially that it would become one of the "most potent factors in the advance and civilization of mankind."
 The time is not distant when this prediction will be fulfilled.
 In 1898 and 1900 it was offered to the Government and might have been adopted were I one of those who would go to Alexander's shepherd when they want a favor from Alexander.
 At that time I really thought that it would abolish war, because of its unlimited destructiveness and exclusion of the personal element of combat.
 But while I have not lost faith in its potentialities, my views have changed since.

 War can not be avoided until the physical cause for its recurrence is removed and this, in the last analysis, is the vast extent of the planet on which we live.
 Only thru annihilation of distance in every respect, as the conveyance of intelligence, transport of passengers and supplies and transmission of energy will conditions be brought about some day, insuring permanency of friendly relations.
 What we now want most is closer contact and better understanding between individuals and communities all over the earth, and the elimination of that fanatic devotion to exalted ideals of national egoism and pride which is always prone to plunge the world into primeval barbarism and strife.
 No league or parliamentary act of any kind will ever prevent such a calamity.
 These are only new devices for putting the weak at the mercy of the strong.
-I have express myself in this regard fourteen years ago, when a combination of a few leading governments - a sort of Holy Alliance - was advocated by the late Andrew Carnegie, who may be fairly considered as the father of this i
+I have exprest myself in this regard fourteen years ago, when a combination of a few leading governments - a sort of Holy Alliance - was advocated by the late Andrew Carnegie, who may be fairly considered as the father of this idea, having given to it more publicity and impetus than anybody else prior to the efforts of the President.
+While it can not be denied that such a pact might be of material advantage to some less fortunate peoples, it can not attain the chief object sought.
+Peace can only come as a natural consequence of universal enlightenment and merging of races, and we are still far from this blissful realization.